MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 The approach below parses the `storage.json` and gets the value of 'state' field inside it.

+- **Update**
-**Update: Sometime at the end of 2019 there was an update to the extension means this is no longer true - you'll find storage.json.migrated with an old date but I don't know where the new storage location is.**
+    - Sometime at the end of 2019 there was an update to the extension means this is no longer true - you'll find storage.json.migrated with an old date but I don't know where the new storage location is.
+    - Look into LevelDB - `~/.mozilla/firefox/ID.default/storage/permanent/indexeddb+++extension-at-one-tab-dot-com/idb`

 1. Open Firefox.
 2. Go to the `about:profiles` page.
 This will show you your Firefox users.